facebookresearch/hydra/website/docs/advanced/override_grammar/extended.md

 :::important
 Hydra supports very specific functions.
-If you would like to have another function added please file an issue and explain the use case.
+If you would like to have another function added, please file an issue and explain the use case.
 :::

 ## Sweeps